 Kitty van Keulen — Teacher

 Kitty van Keulen joined the Dutch School Silicon Valley faculty in 2009 as an independent outside contractor.
 She is a native Dutch speaker and certified K-6 teacher who earned her BA in Education from the Inholland PABO.
 In addition, she has a MA in Early Childhood Special Education from Santa Clara University.
-Besides working as a DSSV teacher, she is a teacher at an independent American K-8 school and an Early Intervention Trainer.
+Besides working as a DSSV teacher, she is a substitute teacher at an independent American preschool & K-5 school, K-5 tutor and an Early Intervention Trainer.

 In her free time, Kitty enjoys reading, writing poetry, doing art, playing (board)games, Jazzercise, playing ukulele and camping with her daughter, husband and dog.

 Chantal van Schooten — Teacher